Madeira vine - Anredera cordifolia

 General Biosecurity Duty

-All landowners or land managers have a responsibility to control Priority Weeds on their property, known as a General Biosecurity Duty.
+All landowners or land managers have a responsibility to control weeds on their property, known as a General Biosecurity Duty.
 If you notice invasive weeds emerging on your property, you will need to control them as soon as possible to prevent them spreading to other properties or into bushland.

 Free Advice, Resources & Native plants